Angel One logo

 On equity delivery, Angel One charges ₹20 / 0.1% (min ₹5) and Zerodha charges Free.
 On intraday, Angel One is ₹20 / 0.1% (min ₹5), Zerodha is ₹20 / 0.03%.
 On options, Angel One is Flat ₹20, Zerodha is Flat ₹20.
 Brokerage is one side of the story — STT, exchange transaction charges, SEBI fee, stamp duty, GST and DP charges also apply.
 Compare the all-in landed cost on the brokerage calculator before deciding.

-Investors who want a discount-priced flat-₹20 plan with full-service product breadth in one place.
-Self-directed traders and investors who prefer flat-fee pricing and rich tooling over advisory hand-holding.
+Cost-conscious Indian investors and active traders who want a full-service discount broker with a single app spanning stocks, F&O, IPOs and mutual funds plus free trading APIs.
+Cost-conscious self-directed Indian investors and active traders who want a low-cost, well-designed platform with free equity delivery, flat-fee intraday/F&O, and free direct mutual funds.
 Beginners typically care more about the app experience and the onboarding flow than the last ₹2 of brokerage — open the apps on the Play Store or App Store and look at the one you would actually use every week.

 Yes.
 SEBI allows multiple trading accounts.
 Your demat can be with one broker and a separate trading account with another.
 Many active traders keep two — a low-cost discount broker for execution and a full-service broker for research.
 Watch the AMC and inactivity charges on whichever account you use less.